IdleSolution/Apex-ladderboard-api/README.md

 > **platform** - the platform the user plays on<br/>
 > **authorization** - authorization key which you will need to get from <a href="http://api.mozambiquehe.re/getkey">here</a>

+## Technologies
+* Node.js - version 10.10.0

+## Setup

+* Install all neccessary dependencies:<br/>

+        npm run install

+* Run in development mode:<br/>

+		npm run start server

+To run on your machine, you will need your own database that you have to setup in models/passwords.js file